MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-create-record.md

 ---
 title: "Create records for conversations| MicrosoftDocs"
-description: "Learn how you can create a record by using various methods in Omnichannel for Customer Service."
+description: "Learn how you can create conversation records using various methods in Omnichannel for Customer Service."
 author: neeranelli
 ms.author: nenellim
 manager: shujoshi
 ms.date: 01/06/2021
 ms.topic: article
-ms.service: dynamics-365-customerservice
 ---

 # Create a record for conversations

 [!INCLUDE[cc-use-with-omnichannel](../includes/cc-use-with-omnichannel.md)]

 When no records are linked to the conversation in Omnichannel for Customer Service, you can create a record.
-You can create a record in one of the following ways.
+You can create a record in one of the following ways:

 - Create a record from the Customer summary page
 - Create a record using the quick create option